GENERAL AIR PLANT CARE GUIDE

 These plants are called Air Plants.
 Their true name are Tillandsia.
-The reason why they are nicknamed "Air Plants" is because they get the majority of their nutrients from the air.
+The reason why they are nicknamed "Air Plants" is because they get the majority of their nutrients from the air around them.

 What are they and how do you care for them?

 You should water in accordance to the weather.
-Water/mist/soak more often if it is hot and dry, and less often when it is cold, dark or damp.
+Mist and soak more often if it is hot and dry, and less often when it is cold, dark or damp.

-Larger varieties like to be soaked, and smaller varieties do wonderfully with just a good misting.
+Larger varieties like to be soaked, and smaller varieties do wonderfully with just a good thorough misting.

-Generally, the best way to care for them is to have a soak once every two weeks that can range between fifteen minutes to overnight.
-The summers in Seattle have been a little drier, so I have actually started soaking them once a week for about 30 minutes.
+Generally, the best way to care for them is to have a 15 minute soak once a week.
+The summers have been a little drier, so I have been soaking them once a week for about 30 minutes.
 And once every other week for 30 minutes in the winter time.

 They should not be placed in soil, and they love bright, indirect sunlight, or artificial light, and require good air circulation.

 A good tell for whether or not they are thirsty is the curvature of the leaves of your Air Plant.
-They will curl in as they are getting a little too dry.
+They will curl inwards as they are getting a little too dry.

-Their roots are only there for anchoring them as they grow, but are not necessary to maintain, and can be trimmed down without harm to the plant.
+Their roots are only there for anchoring them as they grow, but are not necessary to maintain, and can be trimmed down with clean, sharp scissors without harm to the plant.

 If the tips begin to dry out, it is a sign that they might be getting too much direct sunlight or are a little dry.
 You can also clip the dry tips with clean scissors.
 You should then remedy the care by moving it out of direct sunlight or increase your watering or misting.